 The grid will accept the low-level high-impedance signal from the capsule and use it to modulate the stronger, lower-impedance current between the anode and cathode.

 If we think of a microphone's triode tube in terms of inputs/outputs, we develop the following:

-The grid is the input which receives the capsule’s signal.
+The grid is the input that receives the capsule's signal.

-The cathode-anode is the output, which outputs a stronger signal that corresponds to the input signal at the grid.
+The cathode-anode is the output, which outputs a stronger signal than the input that is effectively controlled by the input at the grid.